 - child (natural, step, adopted, foster, in-law)

-- spouse (natural, step, adoptive, surrogate)
+- parent or parent-in-law (natural, step, adoptive, surrogate)

 - brother or brother-in-law